GaloisInc/mctrace/docs/using-mctrace.md

 implementation is provided as object code.
-A complete implementation of the Platform API must provide implementations of all of the functions the in file `examples/library/include/platform_api.h` provided in this distribution. the Once compiled, the platform API implementation can be provided to the `mctrace` as the `--library` argument above.
+A complete implementation of the Platform API must provide implementations of all of the functions the in file `examples/library/include/platform_api.h` provided in this distribution.
+Once compiled, the platform API implementation can be provided to the `mctrace` as the `--library` argument above.

 Supported Dtrace API